Best Mexico City Restaurants

 Expendio de Maiz – There’s no menu at Expendio, just the expectation that it will be good.
 Rounds of small plates come out, usually with a corn base (tortilla/sope/huarache), a blend of fresh local greens, traditional spices, and meat or non-meat protein on top.
 Everything is interesting and representative of traditional, local cuisine.

-Maximo Bistrot – One of Roma’s finest and fanciest, but truly, the food is delicious and worth the pesos for a special occasion (or every day if you’ve got money to blow).
+Maximo – One of Roma’s finest and fanciest, but truly, the food is delicious and worth the pesos for a special occasion (or every day if you’ve got money to blow).
+Open Mondays

 Mi Compa Chava – I hardly ever go anymore because of the ridiculous wait, but it is one of my favorite casual seafood joints, with aguachiles that will blow your mind and clear your sinuses as well as wild micheladas, good ceviche, and a handful of other fishy delicacies.

-Fideo Gordo – The chef is the grandson of the guy who invented cacahuates Japoneses, and he is crafting some delicious Mexican-Japanese fusion like his Birria udon dish with lamb or the seafood udon with miso and ancho chile sauce.
+Fideo Gordo – The chef is the grandson of the guy who invented cacahuates Japoneses, and he is crafting some delicious Mexican-Japanese dishes like his Birria udon dish with lamb or the seafood udon with miso and ancho chile sauce.
+Open Mondays

 Fugaz – An understated restaurant on the edge of Roma, Fugaz has a small but delicious menu of seafood in some unexpected preparations (think raw amberjack fish is dusted with burnt cumin served with crisp, sweet melon or fresh charales with fermented pickles and a sweet tomato and masala sauce).